questionlp/blog.linh.social/_posts/2024-01-14-general-updates.md

 ---
 layout: post
-title:  "General Updates and Patreon"
+title:  "General Updates"
 date:   2024-01-14 18:00:00 -0800
 tags:   debian hardware linux laptops waitwait update
 excerpt_separator: <!--more-->
 ---

 I have been busy with several updates to the Wait Wait Stats projects and changes to my homelab and ThinkPad.
-I am providing an update on that, along with my first foray into the world of Patreon.

 <!--more-->

-## Wait Wait Stats Updates and Patreon
+## Wait Wait Stats Updates

 After listening through all of the Wait Wait...
 Don't Tell Me shows from 1998, at least the audio I have; I am taking a break before listening to the shows from 1999.

 Meanwhile, I have been going through doing a much-needed code cleanup of the Wait Wait Stats Library and the Stats Page.
 I have switched to using [Ruff](https://docs.astral.sh/ruff/) for code linting and formatting for both projects.
 Using Ruff with Visual Studio Code and Pylance has allowed me to quickly do some much-needed code cleanup, using new type aliases and using `pathlib` to handle file and path operations.

 For more information on the Stats library changes, check the Changes page at [docs.wwdt.me](https://docs.wwdt.me/latest/changes/).

-If you would like to help support the development of future versions of the Wait Wait Stats projects and help cover some of the hosting costs, I have set up a [Patreon](https://www.patreon.com/Linh_Pham) where you can become a member for 3 USD/month.

 ## ThinkPad Laptop Updates: Moving to Debian 12